React Hooks in the Component SDK

 useI18n

-Automatically translate static labels, generally for things that aren't coming from manifest configuration (as those are automatically translated).
+Automatically translate static labels, generally for things that aren't coming from configuration (as those are automatically translated).

 If the user changes languages during a session, these strings will automatically be re-translated and the component will re-render without requiring additional code.